Close Menu

 The controversy surrounding this strike runs deep.

-On one hand, the unions are demanding what they see as basic rights: payment for work already done, a living wage, and fair salary increments in the face of rising inflation.
+Payment for work already done, a living wage, and fair salary increments in the face of rising inflation.

 On the other hand, the government’s failure to act raises uncomfortable questions about fiscal responsibility and political will.